codingfanatic/react-tutorials/README.md

 >justifyContent determines the way children components are distributed along the primary axis of the parent component

 >Options include flex-start, center, flex-end, space-around, space-between and space-evenly.

+Align Items

+>alignItems determines the alignment of children along the secondary axis

+>If primary is row, secondary is column and vice versa

+>Options: flex-start, center, flex-end, and stretch.